Important Changes come into effect on 1 July 2025

 Licence holders with non-recognised status

-If you hold a licence from a country that does not hold ‘recognition status’, you will need to do additional training and testing before being issued an ACT driver licence.
+As of 1 July 2025 if you hold a licence from a country that does not hold 'recognition status', you will need to do additional training and testing before being issued an ACT driver licence.

 Step 1: Take the learner course and pass the test